Sarveshgithub/salesforce/README.md

-# In this Repositary All the code related to Salesforce
+# In this Repository All the code related to Salesforce from YouTube channel

-Dynamic Data table is the generic component you can use any object detail page Follows all best practices and very fast response.
+Dynamic Data table is the generic component you can use on any object detail page Follows all best practices and very fast response.